 What screening tests are used?

 Down’s syndrome is caused by an abnormal number of chromosomes.
-Chromosomes are the structures within every cell of a person’s body, they carry the individual genetic code or 'instructions' to make that person.
-Conditions such as cystic fibrosis and achondroplasia (dwarfism) are caused by abnormalities within the chromosomes (a ‘mistake’ in the genetic code).
+Chromosomes are the structures within every cell of a person’s body, and carry the individual genetic code or "instructions" to make that person.
+Conditions such as cystic fibrosis and achondroplasia (a form of dwarfism) are caused by abnormalities within the chromosomes (a "mistake" in the genetic code).

 You’ll be offered an anomaly scan when you are around 18-20 weeks pregnant.

 Screening tests for spina bifida and Down's syndrome